Geosynchronous/P6-Mobile-Portfolio/README.md

 - As needed, I will delete the previous gh-pages and create new ones from the updated master before testing with Pagespeed, etc
 -  **Mobile 28 and Desktop 30**

+**Thursday April 28, 2016**

+11:16 PM

+- Navigation Timing already available in Cmaeron's code with permatters.js
+- dcl (time elapsed for document content loaded) and onload (time elasped for DOM to be created) times shown on bottom of page
+- **DCL: 68ms, onload: 128ms**
+- the above times vary some each time a reload is done
+- dcl varies a bit more than onload... netowrk latencies probable causes
+-

 ### Udacity Reviews